Austinae/chesscreator/README.md

 Open _chesscreator.js_, most functions are utility functions so pay attention to those with stars as you may need to modify them to get more functionality from the library:

 * **Drawing elements on canvas**
-	* function isStrInArray(), a utility function
+	* function isStrInArray(), a utility function.
-	* function isArrayInArray(), a utility function
+	* function isArrayInArray(), a utility function.
-	* function arraysEqual(), a utility function
+	* function arraysEqual(), a utility function.
-	* function getPromotedStrs(), a utility function
+	* function getPromotedStrs(), a utility function.
-	* function strToDrawPos(), a utility function
+	* function strToDrawPos(), a utility function.
-	* function strToPos(), a utility function
+	* function strToPos(), a utility function.
-	* function drawPosToStr(), a utility function
+	* function drawPosToStr(), a utility function.
-	* function posToStr(), a utility function
+	* function posToStr(), a utility function.
-	* function drawPiece(), a utility function
+	* function drawPiece(), a utility function.
-	* function drawSquare(), a utility function
+	* function drawSquare(), a utility function.
-	* function drawSbPieceAndDecoration(), a utility function
+	* function drawSbPieceAndDecoration(), a utility function.
-	* function draw(), the main function which draws on canvas the background board, highlight squares to help the user (previous move, legal moves, king in check), pieces, promotion options
+	* function draw(), the main function which draws on canvas the background board, highlight squares to help the user (previous move, legal moves, king in check), pieces, promotion options.
 * **Piece movement logic**
-	* returnOpponentEye(), a utility function
+	* returnOpponentEye(), a utility function.
-	* isItMyTurn(), a utility function
+	* isItMyTurn(), a utility function.
-	* isKingInCheck(), a utility function
+	* isKingInCheck(), a utility function.
-	* deepCopyState(), a utility function
+	* deepCopyState(), a utility function.
-	* ⭐Board, a class with the chess engine logic
+	* ⭐Board, a class with the chess engine logic.
-	* ⭐YourChessVariant, a class inherited from Board where you implement your own chess variant
+	* ⭐YourChessVariant, a class inherited from Board where you implement your own chess variant .
 * **Canvas cursor logic**
-	* getCursorPosition(), a utility function
+	* getCursorPosition(), a utility function.
-	* keyDownUtils(), a utility function
+	* keyDownUtils(), a utility function.
-	* ⭐boardEventListener(), the main function which deals with all canvas events
+	* ⭐boardEventListener(), the main function which deals with all canvas events.
 * **Main**
-	* startEngine(), the main function which generates valid moves for each piece
+	* startEngine(), the main function which generates valid moves for each piece.
-* **Loading images**
+* **Loading images**.
-	* loader(), a utility function
+	* loader(), a utility function.
-	* loadImage(), a utility function
+	* loadImage(), a utility function.

 ### Step 4 - Filling in the gaps
 If you are creating a simple chess variant all you should really be touching is the YourChessVariant class by filling in the gaps: